 Try local produce

-For those who live in tropical countries, there is no shortage of local produce at all.
+Local produce is essential in farm-to-table.
+For those who live in tropical countries, there is no shortage of local produce.
 Variety of vegetables and fruits that are seasonal and local are available pretty much all year round.
 Problem is where winter hits real bad and basically 90% of the nature either hibernates, migrates or withers away.
 While some greenhouses do provide basic vegetables, major chunk has to be imported from across the continent.
 In that case, lentils, beans and legumes are my choice of food.
-Toss with spices and aromatics, pair with bread or rice, or enjoy in a soup!
+Toss with spices and aromatics, pair with bread or rice, or enjoy in a soup for divine culinary experience!
 All you need is to plan it ahead of time to avoid using canned or pre-cooked items!

-Everyone today agrees that eating healthy is the need of the hour.
+Everyone today agrees that eating healthy is the need of the hour and is an essential part of a great culinary experience.
 Little do they know what really is ‘healthy’.

 To make it simple, anything that is